yohash/FABRIK/README.md

 This original implementation is derived from the source material.

+This repository is positioned as a Unity project with a Unity Package Manager (UPM) folder positioned within.
+You can access the package from the [upm](https://github.com/yohash/FABRIK/tree/upm) branch.
+In Unity's Package window, access by targeting: https://github.com/yohash/FABRIK.git#upm

 ### Dependencies

 This package has a dependency on another custom package container bezier tools.
 To allow for automatic installion of both FABRIK, and its dependencies,